hexbatch/apple-core/core-docs/step-7-sets/set-overview.md

 An api operation can try to put any element it can into a set.
 The element can go inside if:
 * the user can read at least one attribute of the element
 * the set is visible to the element

+# Popping child sets

+Sets can be created and destroyed by rules

+When an element is put into a child set, while, also in the parent set, and when that child set is destroyed (popped), the elements merge attribute values based on the new popped_writing_method .

+Child sets cannot be popped if they have children.

+If an element has a set B created by a rule, while that element is in a set A, then B is a child of A